 Eva-Dry Wireless Mini Dehumidifier, White (E-333)

 The Eva-Dry E-333 is ideal if you need cordless protection for a small book storage space.
-You can tuck it into a shelf, cabinet, or closet, or hang it nearby without dealing with cords or batteries.
-It covers up to 333 cubic feet and absorbs about 4 to 6 ounces of moisture before you recharge it.
-The indicator beads turn orange when it’s ready for a recharge, and it usually runs 20 to 30 days.
-Its compact, non-toxic design keeps your books safer in tight spaces, and the 5-year warranty adds peace of mind.
+You can tuck it into a shelf, cabinet, or closet, or hang it nearby without dealing with cords or batteries during normal use.
+It is designed for small enclosed spaces and absorbs a limited amount of moisture before you recharge it.
+The indicator beads show when it’s ready for a recharge, and it usually works for several weeks depending on humidity.
+Its compact desiccant design fits tight spaces, and the 5-year warranty adds peace of mind.

 Best For: People who need a small, cordless, low-maintenance dehumidifier for tight spaces like book storage areas, closets, cabinets, or cars.